snowplow-archive/snowplow.github.com/_posts/2014-05-15-introducing-self-describing-jsons.md

 category: Research
 ---

 _Initial self-describing JSON draft.
-Date: 14 March 2014.
+Date: 14 May 2014.
 Draft authors: Alexander Dean, Frederick Blundun._

+_Updated 10 June 2014.
+Changed `iglu://` references to `iglu:` as these resource identifiers do not point to specific hosts._

 At Snowplow we have been thinking a lot about how to add schemas to our data models, in place of the [implicit data models] [enriched-event-pojo] and [wiki-based tracker protocols] [tracker-protocol] that we have today.
 Crucially, whatever we come up with must also work for Snowplow users, who want to be able to add schemas to their own [unstructured events] [unstructured-events] and [custom contexts] [custom-contexts] in Snowplow.